nz0001na/data_science/1_SQL/readme.md

 9. List the EmployeeNumber, LastName, FirstName of the president of the company (the one employee with no boss.)
 (1)

+		Select employeenumber, lastname, firstname
+		from employees
+		where reportsto is null;

 10. List the ProductName for all products in the “Classic Cars” product line from the 1950’s.
 (6)

+		Select productname
+		from products
+		where productline = "Classic Cars"
+		 	and productname like "195%"
+		order by productname;

 11. List the month name and the total number of orders for the month in 2004 in which ClassicModels customers placed the most orders.
 (1)

+		select count(ordernumber), monthname(orderdate) as ordermonth
+		from  orders
+		where extract(year from orderdate) = '2004'
+		group by ordermonth
+		order by 1 desc limit 1;

+		select count(ordernumber), date_part('month', orderdate)::text as ordermonth
+		from  orders
+		where extract(year from orderdate) = '2004'
+		group by ordermonth
+		order by 1 desc limit 1;

 12. List the firstname, lastname of employees who are Sales Reps who have no assigned customers.
 (2)

+		select lastname, firstname
+		from employees e left outer join customers c on e.employeenumber = c.salesrepemployeenumber
+		where customername is null
+			and jobtitle = "Sales Rep";

 13. List the customername of customers from Switzerland with no orders.
 (2)

+		select customername , country
+		from customers c left outer join orders o on c.customernumber = o.customernumber
+		where o.customernumber is null
+			and country = 'Switzerland';

 14. List the customername and total quantity of products ordered for customers who have ordered more than 1650 products across all their orders.
 (8)

+		select customername, sum(quantityordered) as totalq
+		from customers c
+			join orders o on c.customernumber = o.customernumber
+			join orderdetails d on o.ordernumber = d.ordernumber
+		group by customername
+		having totalq > 1650;

+		select customername, sum(quantityordered) as totalq
+		from customers c, orders o, orderdetails d where c.customernumber = o.customernumber and o.ordernumber = d.ordernumber
+		group by customername
+		having totalq > 1650;

 * Query DML/DDL Problems Using the Classic Models database